tock/tock/doc/mutable_references.md

 prevent race conditions and make it impossible to write code that produces dangling pointers.

 Borrowing is the Rust mechanism to allow references to memory.
 Similarly references in C++ and other languages, borrows makes it possible to efficiently pass large structures by passing pointer rather than copying the entire structure.
 The Rust compiler, however, limits borrows so that they cannot create race conditions, which are caused by concurrent writes or concurrent reads and writes to memory.
-Rust limits code to either a single mutable (writeable) reference or an "infinite" number of read-only references.
+Rust limits code to either a single mutable (writeable) reference or any number of read-only references.

+If a piece of code has a mutable reference to a piece of memory, it's also important that other code does not have any references within that memory.
+Otherwise, the language is not safe.
+For example, consider this case of an `enum` which can either be a pointer or a value:

+>enum NumOrPointer {
+>  Num(u32),
+>  Pointer(&'static mut u32)
+>}

+A Rust `enum` is like a type-safe C union.
+Suppose that code has both a mutable reference to a `NumOrPointer` and a read-only reference to the encapsulated `Pointer`.
+If the code the `NumOrPointer` reference changes it to be a `Num`, it can then set the `Num` to be any value.
+However, the reference to `Pointer` can still access the memory as a pointer.
+As these two representations use the same memory, this means that the reference to `Num` can create any pointer it wants, breaking Rust's type safety:

+>  // n.b. illegal example
+>  let external : &mut NumOrPointer;
+>  match external {
+>    &mut Pointer(ref mut internal) => {
+>      // This would violate safety and
+>      // write to memory at 0xdeadbeef
+>      *external = Num(0xdeadbeef);
+>      *internal = 12345;
+>    },
+>    ...
+>  }

 But what does this mean for Tock?
-As the Tock kernel is single threaded, it doesn't have race conditions.
+As the Tock kernel is single threaded, it doesn't have race conditions and so it can in some cases be safe for there to be multiple references, as long as they do not reference inside each other (as in the number/pointer example).
 However, Rust doesn't know this so its rules still hold.
-In practice, Rust's rules cause problems in event-driven code when there isn't a heap.
+In practice, Rust's rules cause problems in event-driven code.

-<a href="#issues"></a> Issues with Borrowing in Event-Driven code without a Heap
+<a href="#issues"></a> ## Issues with Borrowing in Event-Driven code
-Embedded Devices are often low-resource devices -- they don't have RAM to waste.
-Thus it is extremely common to share buffers between drivers, and applications using those drivers normally do so with a pointer to the memory that holds the buffer.
-However, this raises several potential problems.
-With pointers, how can we "revoke" access when the driver is done sharing its buffer?
-How can we prevent one process from mangling the data of another?

-We solve this issue of uniquely sharing memory with the memory container abstraction, TakeCell, which will be explained below.

-Besides the difficulty of sharing memory safely, it's also difficult to have an overall dynamic memory manager for these devices, as the differences between the needs of the memory manager would make it such that no one is happy.
-Furthermore, what would happen if we tried to dynamically allocate memory in the Kernel or Drivers and memory exhausted... crashing seems like a bad idea.

-For this reason, in Tock both the Capsules and the Kernel don't have a heap.
-If we did, we could run into the problem of the Kernel or Capsules leaking memory, exhausting memory, and crashing.
-Thus, everything is statically allocated for both the Kernel and Capsules.

-However, we might run into the issue of a Capsule Driver (code written in Rust, with the Driver trait implemented) needing more space, perhaps, because it is handling more clients.
-A janky solution to this would be always reserving space for all of the potential clients, but that would waste space that we don't have.
-We solve this conundrum with the `allow()` system call which you can read about [INSERT_LINK](#).
+Event-driven code often requires multiple writeable references to the same object.
+Consider, for example, an event-driven embedded application that periodically samples a sensor and receives commands over a serial port.
+At any given time, this application can have two or three event callbacks registered: a timer, sensor data acquisition, and receiving a command.
+Each callback is registered with a different component in the kernel, and component requires a reference to the object to issue a callback on.
+That is, the generator of each callback requires its own writeable reference to the application.
+Rust's rules, however, do not allow multiple mutable references.

 ## <a href="#takecell"></a> The TakeCell abstraction
-As described above, we run into several problems on microcontrollers regarding sharing buffers.
-Another problem we encounter with the Rust's type system is borrowing in regards to mutability: with multiple clients, each of which needs access to the features of a capsule, we might need multiple references.
-Thus, we must avoid making everything mutable in Tock, because if we did make everything mutable, we would be unable pass out references (recall that Rust allows at most a single mutable reference).
-We could solve this issue by having variables declared immutable, but we might still want to modify those "immutable" variables.
-Thus the question becomes one of how to subvert the type system of Rust so that we can have both multiple read-only borrows as well as making it mutable.
-We do this with the TakeCell, a critical component to shared buffers.

-### <a href="#structure_of_takecell"></a> TakeCell structure
+Tock solves this issue of uniquely sharing memory with a memory container abstraction, TakeCell.
 From tock/kernel/src/common/take_cell.rs:

 > A `TakeCell` is a potential reference to mutable memory.
 Borrow rules are
 > enforced by forcing clients to either move the memory out of the cell or
 > operate on a borrow within a closure.

-### <a href="#takecell_solution"></a> TakeCell solution
-Although it can also be done directly, Tock typically uses `TakeCell.map()`, which wraps the provided closure between a `TakeCell.take()` and `TakeCell.replace()`.
+A TakeCell can be full or empty: it is like a safe pointer that can be null.
+If code wants to operate on the data contained in the TakeCell, it must either move the data out of the TakeCell (making it empty), or it must do so within a closure with a `map` call.
+Using `map` passes a block of code for the TakeCell to execute.
+Using a closure allows code to modify the contents of the TakeCell inline, without any danger of a control path accidentally not replacing the value.
+However, because it is a closure, a reference to the contents of the TakeCell cannot escape.

+### <a href="#take_and_put_example"></a> Example use of `take` and `replace`

 When `TakeCell.take()` is called, ownership of a location in memory moves out of the cell.
 It can then be freely used by whoever took it (as they own it) and then put back with `TakeCell.put()` or `TakeCell.replace()`.

-Thus we can share a driver's buffer among multiple clients one at a time while still ensuring no client can mutate another's information (as there are no pointers involved).

-Transferring ownership with TakeCell is safer than just giving out a reference, since it makes use of Rust’s memory safety guarantees.
-For example, if it gave out references to the same object, then two processes could clobber each other’s data.
-With TakeCell there's only one borrower, so this is impossible.

-## <a href="#example"></a>Example

-TakeCells are also critically important for accessing larger pieces of data, as multiple functions can be performed with a single TakeCell.
-For example, when writing a buffer to UART, a TakeCell would allow a process to temporarily transfer ownership of a buffer so that writing a byte before retaking ownership.
-It is more space efficient, since all processes can share the same buffer, instead of all having individual ones.
+For example, this piece of code from `chips/nrf51/src/clock.rs` sets the callback client for a hardware clock:

+>    pub fn set_client(&self, client: &'static ClockClient) {
+>        self.client.replace(client);
+>    }

+If there is a current client, it's replaced with `client`.
+If `self.client` is empty, then it's filled with `client`.

+This piece of code from `chips/sam4l/src/dma.rs` cancels a current direct memory access (DMA) operation, removing the buffer in the current transaction from the TakeCell with a call to `take`:

+>    pub fn abort_xfer(&self) -> Option<&'static mut [u8]> {
+>        let registers: &mut DMARegisters = unsafe { mem::transmute(self.registers) };
+>        registers.interrupt_disable.set(!0);
+>        // Reset counter
+>        registers.transfer_counter.set(0);
+>        self.buffer.take()
+>    }

+### <a href="#map_example"></a> Example use of `map`

+Although the contents of a TakeCell can be directly accessed through a combination of `take` and `replace`, Tock code typically uses `TakeCell.map()`, which wraps the provided closure between a `TakeCell.take()` and `TakeCell.replace()`.
+This approach has the advantage that a bug in control flow can't that doesn't correctly `replace` won't accidentally leave the TakeCell empty.

+Here is a simple use of `map`, taken from `chips/sam4l/src/dma.rs`:

+>    pub fn disable(&self) {
+>        let regs: &mut SpiRegisters = unsafe { mem::transmute(self.registers) };
+>
+>        self.dma_read.map(|read| read.disable());
+>        self.dma_write.map(|write| write.disable());
+>        regs.cr.set(0b10);
+>    }

+Both `dma_read` and `dma_write` are of type `TakeCell<&'static mut DMAChannel>`, that is, a TakeCell for a mutable reference to a DMA channel.
+By calling `map`, the function can access the reference and call the `disable` function.
+If the TakeCell has no reference (it is empty), then `map` does nothing.

+Here is a more complex example use of `map`, taken from `chips/sam4l/src/spi.rs`:

+>             self.client.map(|cb| {
+>                txbuf.map(|txbuf| {
+>                    cb.read_write_done(txbuf, rxbuf, len);
+>                });
+>            });

+In this example, `client` is a `TakeCell<&'static SpiMasterClient>`.
+The closure passed to `map` has a single argument, the value which the TakeCell contains.
+So in this case, `cb` is the reference to an `SpiMasterClient`.
+Note that the closure passed to `client.map` then itself contains a closure, which uses `cb` to invoke a callback passing `txbuf`.